SAP/curated-resources-for-domain-driven-design/blog/0002-core-concepts.md

 Domain events and commands are two key concepts in domain-driven design (DDD), a software development approach that focuses on the core business domain and its logic.

 Domain events are facts that have happened in the past and affect the state of the domain, such as an order placed or a payment received.
-An important benefit of domain events is that side effects can be expressed explicitly
+An important benefit of domain events is that side effects can be expressed explicitly.

-A command is an object that is sent to the domain for a state change which is handled by a command handler.
-They should be named with a verb in an imperative mood plus the aggregate name which it operates on.
-Such request can be rejected due to the data the command holds being invalid/inconsistent.
+A command is a message that is sent to the domain expressing an intention to change state or invoke some behavior.
+A command is processed by a dedicated command handler.
+A command should be named with a verb in an imperative mood plus the aggregate name which it operates on.
+A command request can be rejected due to the data the command holds being invalid/inconsistent.
 There should be exactly 1 handler for each command.

-Events and command express side effects explicitly and handling state changes in the domain.
+Events and commands express side effects explicitly and handling state changes in the domain.

 ## Bounded Contexts